-Welcome to the Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section on iChild!
+Welcome our Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section!

 The eleventh hour of the eleventh day of the eleventh month marks the signing of the Armistice, on 11th November 1918, to signal the end of World War One.
 At 11 am on 11th November 1918 the guns of the Western Front fell silent after more than four years of continuous warfare.
 Remembrance Day is on 11th November.
 It is a special day set aside to remember all those men and women who were killed during the two World Wars and during more recent wars and conflicts.
 Remembrance Sunday is held on the second Sunday in November, which is usually the Sunday nearest to 11 November.
 You can make a donation to the Royal British Legion poppy appeal here.